VadimAnIsaev/FreePascal-MPI/openmpi/examples/readme.md

 On Windows:

 On Unix:
-> mpirun --use-hwthread-cpus option hellow
+> mpirun --use-hwthread-cpus hellow
-> mpirun --use-hwthread-cpus option testpi
+> mpirun --use-hwthread-cpus testpi